-Bybit uses insurance fund to decrease the possibility of Auto-Deleveraging: In the event of liquidation, if the liquidated order is closed at a price worse than bankrupt price, Bybit will use the balance of Insurance fund to cover the gap.
+Bybit uses the Insurance Fund to decrease the possibility of Auto-Deleveraging: In the event of liquidation, if the liquidated order is closed at a price worse than bankrupt price, Bybit will use the balance of the Insurance Fund to cover the gap.
 If the Insurance Fund is insufficient, Auto-Deleveraging will be triggered.

 Mechanism of the Insurance Fund

 During liquidation, the balance of the Insurance Fund will increase/decrease depends on the price difference between the final Liquidation Price and the Bankruptcy Price of that liquidated position.